 Although there is no concrete evidence that Harald actually existed, many historians believe that he was a real person and that his reign marked an important turning point in Norwegian history.

 In 882, Harald became the sole ruler of Norway.
-He was married to Ragnhild (Ragnhildr), daughter of King Hardecanute of Denmark, but also had children with other women.
+He was married to Ragnhild (Ragnhildr), daughter of King Hardecnut of Denmark, but also had children with other women.
 All in all, Harald had five confirmed sons: Eric Bloodaxe (by Ragnhild) Hรฅkon the Good (by Tora Mosterstong from Moster, Sunnhordland, Norway) Ragnvald, Bjรธrn, and Halvdan.

 It should be noted that there is no contemporary support for the claims of later sagas about Harald Fairhair, and that the modern-day academic debate on Harald’s story is split between two sides: